eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Circularity_KIT/page-adoption-view.md

 ![Depiction of SMC Data Models - SMC](resources/adoption-view/depiction_of_smc_data_models.svg)

-The next part provides an overview of the secondary material content (SMC) Calculation Framework, including relevant data points, the calculation of SMC, and links to the data model and GitHub.
+The next part provides an overview of the secondary material content (SMC) calculation framework, including relevant data points, the calculation of SMC, and links to the data model and GitHub.
 The goal is to create a common basis for the data relevant for the SMC.
-Based on this, steering for secondary material content SMC and secondary material quota (SMQ) is possible.
+Based on this, steering for secondary material content (SMC) and secondary material quota (SMQ) is possible.

 #### A. Introduction to the Semantic Models